 Rabbits have 28 permanent teeth.
-The incisors (front teeth) are typically the most noticeable teeth, but they also have molars.
-Herbivores such as rabbits, guinea pigs, and horses have long, continuously growing teeth, called hypsodont.
-They have high crowns and then enamel extending past the gum line.
-These are very different from the shorter (brachydont) teeth of humans, cats, and dogs.
+The incisors (front teeth) are typically the most noticeable, but rabbits also have molars.
+Herbivores, such as rabbits, guinea pigs, and horses, have long, continuously growing hypsodont teeth.
+These types of teeth have high crowns and enamel extending past the gum line, and they're very different from the shorter (brachydont) teeth of humans, cats, and dogs.

 The molars (the teeth in the back of the mouth) can also reach excessive lengths.
-These are difficult to observe without the use of a speculum (an instrument your veterinarian may use) to look in the back of the mouth.
-Rabbits and exotic pets with overgrown molars will commonly hypersalivate (drool excessively) and have difficulty chewing and swallowing.
-You can watch for drooling and eating problems in your rabbit to help make sure its molars are not overgrown.
+These are difficult to see without the use of a speculum (an instrument your veterinarian may use) to look in the back of the mouth.
+Rabbits and other exotic pets with overgrown molars also tend to hypersalivate (drool excessively) and have difficulty chewing and swallowing.
+Watch your rabbit carefully for drooling and eating problems, which indicate its molars are overgrown.

-Rabbit Molar Tooth Trims
+Rabbit Molar Trims

 How to Prevent Overgrown Teeth

 While there's no way to prevent your rabbit's teeth from growing, you can take simple steps to prevent them from becoming overgrown.